valentinradu/Trellis/README.md

 ## Core Concepts

-There are 4 actors that work together in Firestarter: `Action`s, `Middleware`s, `Worker`s and the `Dispatcher`.
+There are 4 actors that work together in Firestarter: `Action`s, `Middleware`s, `Reducer`s and the `Dispatcher`.
 The first 3 are protocols that can be adopted by any `struct`, `class` and even `enum` for actions.
-The dispatcher is the entry point, the entity that publishes actions and triggers the `dispatcher -> pre (middleware) -> worker -> post (middleware)` processing flow.
+The dispatcher is the entry point, the entity that publishes actions and triggers the `dispatcher -> pre (middleware) -> reducer -> post (middleware)` processing flow.

 ### Actions

 Actions drive all the other actors.
 They model all the possible events that your application can handle.
-Also, once published, most of them will lead to a state mutation inside the workers.
+Also, once published, most of them will lead to a state mutation inside the reducers.

  ```swift
  /// An example of 3 actions used to authenticate a user